jonathann000/advanced_ml_assignment/README.md

 ****
 ## Tasks
 Briefly describe each algorithm and how it works.
-For all methods, run your experiments on riverswim (included locally in this repository) and FrozenLake-v1 (which can be found in the gym library).
+For all methods, run your experiments on riverswim (included locally in this repository) and FrozenLake-v1 (which can be found in the gym library, you might need to install).
 Plot the moving average of the rewards while your agent learns, possibly by episode, averaged over 5 runs (i.e. restarting the training).
 Include error-bars (or something similar) indicating the 95% confidence intervals calculated from your variance of the 5 runs.